Ribbit-Network/ribbit-network-frog-hardware/README.md

 ## Background Information
 [See the Wiki for background research.](https://github.com/Ribbit-Network/ribbit-network-frog-sensor/blob/main/wiki/Background-Research.md) This project is inspired by some awesome research by incedible scientists in academia.

-## Developer
+## Maintainer
-Hi, I'm [Keenan](https://www.keenanjohnson.com/) and I work on this project!
+Hi, I'm [Keenan](https://www.keenanjohnson.com/) and I head this project!
 Reach out if you are interested or just want to chat.

 Consider sponsoring me on [Ko-fi](https://ko-fi.com/W7W14VTU8) or through [Github Sponsors](https://github.com/sponsors/keenanjohnson) to help cover the research and development costs.